sanskrit-lexicon/csl-newsletter/october2021.md

 4. funderburkjim/boesp-prep-sam.
 Sampada continues to proof-read BOESP in SLP1 transliteration.
 5. funderburkjim/boesp-prep-ab.
 Andhrabharati seems to have already completed his proof-reading of BOESP, but has not posted the file yet.
 Maybe it would be put to optimum use once Thomas and Sampada also complete their proof reading.
 6. csl-lnum.
 Is it necessary to match the digitized texts to printed texts? https://github.com/sanskrit-lexicon/csl-lnum/issues/2.
+7. COLOGNE.
+A semantic analysis of all dictionaries is to be undertaken, so that the data can be represented in more meaningful way.
+Major goal is to be able to achieve word-sense level markup.
+See https://github.com/sanskrit-lexicon/COLOGNE/issues/376.
+8. MWS.
+Whether to change SivapurARa references to skandapurARa? https://github.com/sanskrit-lexicon/MWS/issues/125

 # Repositories to be covered in newsletter